Skip to main content

 “Don’t say that, Abhaya.
 He saved my life.
 He needs to be fine.”
 Kalyani shook her head as Abhaya held her hand.

 “Perhaps he was protecting us.
 Or the cause.”
-Kalyani cut her short.
-“If anything that makes me respect him more.”
-Her voice was firm and Abhaya stared at her like she could not believe her ears.
+Kalyani interrupted her.
+“If anything, that makes me respect him more.”
+Her voice was firm, and Abhaya stared at her like she could not believe her ears.

 “You are supporting terrorists against the government.”
 Abhaya lowered her voice and wanted to reason.
 “Have they brainwashed you, Didi?”
 She looked concerned.
 “Remember what father would say?”

-“You will hand Sharat Babu to the police?”
+“You will hand Sharat Babu over to the police?”
 Kalyani asked.
 Abhaya was silent.

 “His father is the leader.
 He orchestrated the attack on Baba Moshai.
 Naw Da was not there.”